-For vehicles not equipped with the Electronic Vehicle Information Center (EVIC), the power sunroof switch will remain active for 45 seconds after the ignition switch is turned OFF.
+For Vehicles Not Equipped With The Electronic Vehicle Information Center (EVIC)

+The power sunroof switch will remain active for 45 seconds after the ignition switch is turned to the LOCK position.
+Opening either front door will cancel this feature

+For Vehicles Equipped With The EVIC

+The power sunroof switch will remain active for up to approximately ten minutes after the ignition switch is turned to the LOCK position.
 Opening either front door will cancel this feature.

-For vehicles equipped with the EVIC, the power sunroof switch will remain active for up to 10 minutes after the ignition switch is turned OFF.
-Opening either front door will cancel this feature.
-The time is programmable.
-Refer to "Electronic Vehicle Information Center (EVIC)/ Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.